prashant-rathod/GAT/docs/sna.md

 ## Future Features

 ---
-Ryan Steed
+Unless another author is specified, please reach out to the undersigned with any questions about documentation or code.

+**Ryan Steed**

 Lead Modeler

-*Laboratory for Unconventional Conflict Analysis and Simulation*
+*Laboratory for Unconventional Conflict Analysis and Simulation*>

 *ryansteed@gwu.edu*